jenni-westoby/Julia_GPU_examples/docs/src/Setup_Julia.md

 Assuming you did follow the instructions in "Accessing GPUs" and you have access to a computer with a GPU and a working CUDA toolkit installation, carry out the steps below to get a Julia environment that you can run this tutorial in.

-**Step 1:** Follow the link instructions to install Julia 1.0.3 if you haven't already done so: https://julialang.org/downloads/.
+**Step 1:** Follow [these instructions](https://julialang.org/downloads/) to install Julia 1.0.3 if you haven't already done so.
 I recommend against using your OS's package manager to install Julia, you are unlikely to get the correct version.

 **Step 2** Within Julia, install CUDAdrv, CUDAnative and CuArrays using the commands below: